Santosh8055/angular-version-log/README.md

 - **Router Lifecycle Events**: More granular control over the routing lifecycle.
 - **HttpClient Module**: A more powerful HTTP client for backend communication.
 - UpdateOn blur/change/submit for forms validation.

-# Angular Evolution: Features from Versions 4 to 17

-This README outlines the major features introduced in Angular from version 4 through the upcoming version 17.

 ## Angular 6 (May 2018)